 From: Hawthorne, CA, USA

-The Merry-Go-Round had a recording contract with A&M Records when they disbanded in 1969.
-Rhodes recorded songs there for a solo album to be entitled 'The American Dream', but A&M decided not to release it at the time.
-Rhodes then decided to go out on his own and bought equipment (from a $5,000 advance from A&M) to make a recording studio in his parents' garage.
-Incredibly, he recorded his first, self-titled LP in that make-shift home studio.
-He got a recording contract with ABC/Dunhill Records, who released the album in late 1970.
-The record was a critical success with Billboard Magazine naming Rhodes as "one of the finest artists on the music scene today" and later calling his first album one of the "best albums of the decade".
-The album reached #29 on the U.S. Billboard charts and the single 'Fresh As A Daisy' reached #54 on the pop charts.
+The Merry-Go-Round already had a signed contract with A&M Records when they disbanded in 1969, so Rhodes took advantage of this established business relationship to record several tracks there for a solo project dubbed "The American Dream".
+It should be noted that this collection of songs features several key L.A. area session musicians, including Hal Blaine (drums) and Don Randi of the Wrecking Crew, but after it was laid down, A&M surprisingly decided to withhold its release at the time.
+This prompted the frustrated Rhodes to branch out on his own and purchase equipment to construct a recording studio in his parents' garage.
+Amazingly, he recorded his debut, self-titled LP entirely in this make-shift home studio, supplying all vocals and instrumentation himself.
+With the resulting output, he was able to score a record deal with ABC's Dunhill label, which then issued the album in the fall of 1970.
+The record turned out to be a critical success with Billboard magazine identifying Rhodes as "one of the finest artists on the music scene today" and later calling the record one of the "best albums of the decade".
+The LP also did well commercially, reaching #29 on the U.S. Billboard Top LPs chart, along with the included single 'Fresh As A Daisy' peaking at #54 on the Hot 100.